xt-sys/exectos/IDEAS.md

        the addressable virtual memory from 256TB to 128PB.
  - [ ] Find graphics card from all PCI devices and identify its framebuffer address when GOP is not supported by UEFI firmware and UGA has to be used instead.

+### XTOSKRNL
+ - [ ] Implement mechanism for detecting CPU features and checking hardware requirements.
+If CPU does not meet requirements, it should cause a kernel panic before any non-supported instruction is being used.